OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed/nodejs/Readme.md

     - `User.Read` (enabled by default)
     - `ChannelMessage.Send`
     - `ChatMessage.Send`
     - `Chat.ReadWrite`
-    - `TeamsActivity.Send`
     - `TeamsAppInstallation.ReadForUser`.

--  You need to add `TeamsActivity.Send` and `Directory.Read.All` as Application level permissions
+-  You need to add `Directory.Read.All` as Application level permissions

 -   Click on Add permissions.
 Please make sure to grant the admin consent for the required permissions.
 13. Navigate to **Authentication**